grnet/synnefo/docs/snf-deploy.rst

 This file defines options that are relevant to the virtual cluster creation, if one chooses to create one.

-There is an option to define the URL of the Image that will be used as the host OS for the VMs of the virtual cluster.
-Also, options for defining an LVM space or a plain file to be used as a second disk.
-Finally, networking options to define where to bridge the virtual cluster.
+There is an option to define the disk size used for virtual cluster base image along with networking options to define where to bridge the virtual cluster and the network that the virtual hosts will reside.
+Please note that the nodes' IPs are defined in ``nodes.conf``.

 .. _vcluster: